Thinking about moving to downtown Vancouver?

 Located in Yaletown, David Lam Park provides a pocket of green landscape in the middle of the busy Yaletown area.
 Full of greenery and public art, it is the perfect place to meet a friend for a picnic if you live in the downtown Vancouver area!

 Have we convinced you to move to downtown Vancouver yet?
-If you’re thinking of moving to downtown Vancouver, call us, Kleiner Services, for a stress-free move!
+If you’re thinking of moving to downtown Vancouver and are looking for the best North Vancouver movers, call Kleiner Services, for a stress-free move!